docker/docs/docker-hub/access-tokens.md

 multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.

-> Note: If you have [two-factor authentication (2FA)](/docker-hub/2fa) enabled on your account, you must create at least one personal access token.
+**Note**: If you have [two-factor authentication (2FA)](/docker-hub/2fa) enabled on your account, you must create at least one personal access token.
 Otherwise, you will be unable to log in to your account from the Docker CLI.
 {: .important }

 ## Create an access token